kkots/ggxrd_hitbox_overlay_2211/README.md

   37) Added "Burst Gain Per Second" field to the "Burst Gain" panel.
   38) Now when Playback and Record buttons are pressed during Freeze Game mode, they will start playback or recording immediately, while the game is still paused.
 Exception to this is pressing those buttons together.
 Such presses will translate to the next frame, if buttons are still held at the moment of advancing to the next frame, as it worked before the update.
   39) Added two new checkboxes in General Settings: to make P1 be the Arcade Boss in Training Mode and P2 be that.
+  40) Framebar tooltips now display which exact projectiles were created on any given frame, instead of just a general "Created a projectile/powerup on this frame".
+  41) Sped up the loading time of the mod by storing some reusable info in ggxrd_hitbox_overlay_sigscanCache.txt file created in the game's Binaries/Win32 folder.
+You can disable this in the INI file by setting 'useSigscanCaching' to false or through mod's UI - Settings - General Settings - Use Sigscan Caching.